Is Addiction a Disease Or a Choice?

 Many people wonder whether addiction is a disease or a matter of choice.
-You can ask anyone who has an addiction or who lost a loved one to addiction and they will tell you that addiction isn’t a life that anyone would choose.
+You can ask anyone who has an addiction or who lost a loved one to it, and they will tell you that a life of drug abuse isn’t one that anyone would choose.
 And most medical professionals agree.
 The American Medical Association (AMA) classified alcoholism as a disease in 1956 and went on to include addiction as a disease in 1987.

-Nevertheless, everyone makes a choice about whether to use drugs or take a drink for the first time.
-After that initial choice, an individual has no choice about how their brain will react.
-However, when substance abuse rewires your brain, the ability to make good choices gets hijacked.
+Nevertheless, everyone chooses whether to use drugs or take a drink for the first time.
+After that initial choice, an individual has no choice regarding how their brain will react.
+However, when substance abuse rewires your brain, the ability to make good choices and decisions becomes compromised.

 What is Addiction?